michaeadi/PayPalAPIs/README.md

 PayPal Payment Services

 # Getting Started
-Step 1: Fork the collection using Run in Postman\n Step 2: Get your access token
+Step 1: Fork the collection using Run in Postman

+Step 2: Get your access token

 Step 3: Make your first API call

 # Folders